awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Neptune.md

 The following limitations apply when using Neptune as a target:
 + AWS DMS currently supports full load tasks only for migration to a Neptune target\.
 Change data capture \(CDC\) migration to a Neptune target isn't supported\.
-+ Make sure that your target Neptune database is manually cleared of all data before starting the migration task, as in the examples following\.
++ Make sure that your target Neptune database is manually cleared of all data before starting the migration task, as in the following examples\.

-  To drop all data \(vertices and edges\) within the graph, run the Gremlin command following\.
+  To drop all data \(vertices and edges\) within the graph, run the following Gremlin command\.

   ```
   gremlin> g.V().drop().iterate()
   ```

-  To drop vertices that have the label `'customer'`, run the Gremlin command following\.
+  To drop vertices that have the label `'customer'`, run the following Gremlin command\.

   ```
   gremlin> g.V().hasLabel('customer').drop()